-(The value of this bit is always identical to that of the valid bit of the IDT-vectoring information field.)
+(The value of this bit is always identical to that of the valid bit of the original-event identification field.)

-IDT-vectoring information.
+Original-event identification.
 This VM-exit information field is valid for VM exits due to events encountered during delivery of an earlier event being delivered to guest software with IDT event delivery or FRED event delivery (including SYSCALL and SYSENTER with FRED event delivery).
 The field provides details about the nature of that earlier event.